 Slugs avoid crawling over anything dry, dusty or scratchy, such as lime, road dust, diatomaceous earth, cinders, coarse sawdust, gravel or sand.
 Secretion of enough mucus to free themselves from these materials soon exhausts them and they die.
 A border of any of these inert materials, therefore, helps control slugs.
 It is also reported that hydrated lime, Bordeaux mixture or urea repels slugs.
 Remember, however, lime effects the pH of soil.
 Never use salt as it ruins soil for most plant growth.

 A fly screen, 4 inches wide, placed on edge and partly embedded in soil for support, keeps slugs out of an area.
 Boards, bark, or other materials not less than six inches square make effective traps when placed in gardens.
 Each morning you can gather the slugs from under the traps and destroy them.
 An hour spent hand-picking and destroying slugs can noticeably reduce the population.
 Slugs can be kept from potted plants by placing the pots on boards or other supports over water in a pan.
 Alternatively, wrapping stems with cotton batting may keep slugs off plants.
 Copper tape is commercially available as a slug barrier and is especially effective in raised bed plantings.

 Toads are slugs’ most important natural enemy.
 Many people claim that several ducks keeps a garden slug free.

-Slugs are attracted to and drown in a shallow dishes containing beer or baker’s yeast dissolved in water.
+Slugs are attracted to and drown in a shallow dishes or aluminum pie plates containing beer or baker’s yeast dissolved in water.
 Set the top edges of the dish at ground level and cover loosely with a board so slugs can easily get into the mixture.

 Iron phosphate and metaldehyde baits are effective in controlling slugs.
 Be sure to read the pesticide label carefully for information on bait placement and permissible crops.
-It is best to read the label even before you purchase the material.
+It is best to read the label before you purchase the material.